srossbauer/datasciencecoursera/getnclean/CodeBook.md

 ###Variables in the tidy data set:

-all variables contain means of a larger set of data
+all variables contain means of a larger set of data.
+They have prior been normalised and are therefore unit less

 1. ActivityL